 Whether or not you make an appointment with our office, we suggest that you make a copy of the attachment linked to this article, titled Items to Bring to Your Initial Appointment and gather the information included on that list, in order to determine how to proceed.
 That information will be needed to determine whether an estate administration will be needed or is not needed.
-If you would like, an attorney in our office can meet with you to make such determination.
+If you would like, an attorney in our office will be happy to meet with you to make such determination.

 If there are no assets or very few assets in the Decedent’s name, it may be possible to avoid a full administration of the Decedent’s estate.
 For example, it may be possible to have the title to a motor vehicle transferred to a new owner without having to go through a full estate administration.
-Likewise, many tax or medical refund checks can often be cashed without a full administration of an estate, but other procedures will need to be followed.
+Likewise, tax or medical refund checks can often be cashed without a full administration of an estate, but other procedures will need to be followed.
 See linked article describing alternatives to full administration of a decedent’s estate.

-Please be aware that assets payable at death to a named beneficiary, or assets owned in joint names by co-owners with survivorship rights, generally are not required to go through a full administration proceeding in Probate Court.
-Also, real estate left to specific individuals under a Will generally goes directly to the named individuals, and does not technically go through court administration, but if title is to be transferred within two years after death, it will usually be necessary to have an administration of a decedent’s estate.
-In that case, an Executor would be appointed by the Court, in order to release the real estate from potential creditors’ claims.
+Please be aware that assets payable at death to a named beneficiary, or assets owned in joint names by co-owners with survivorship rights, etc. are generally not required to go through a full administration in Probate Court.
+Also, real estate left to specific individuals under a Will generally goes directly to the named individuals, and does not technically go through court administration, but if title is to be transferred by those individuals within two years after death, it will usually be necessary to have an administration of a decedent’s estate.
+In that case, an Executor would be appointed by the Court, who could release the real estate from potential creditors’ claims.

 If you gather the information shown in the Items to Bring to Your Initial Appointment, our office will be happy to meet with you and advise you whether or not a full administration will be needed, and to discuss what you will need to do.

-Whether or not a full administration is required, we recommend that the original Will be filed with the Court and certified by the Court to be a valid will.
-Occasionally assets are overlooked at the time of death and are discovered later, perhaps years later, in which case it is easier to transfer those later discovered assets to the proper recipients, if the will was certified to be a valid will shortly after the date of the decedent’s death, rather than waiting until later to have the will certified.
+Whether or not a full administration is required, the original Will should be filed with the Court and certified by the Court to be a valid will.
+Occasionally assets are overlooked at the time of death and are discovered later, perhaps years later, in which case it is easier to transfer those later-discovered assets to the proper recipients if the will was certified to be a valid will shortly after the date of the decedent’s death, rather than waiting until later to have the will probated.